 At WHOOP, our mission is to help you unlock your best performance with 24/7 personalized data.
 We’re also constantly striving to better enable our members to understand and interpret that data.
 We recently released a new feature called the Monthly Performance Assessment–a perk available to members who have been on WHOOP for at least 28 days.
-These assessments are delivered on the 3rd day of each month and display insightful charts and analysis from the previous month’s data.
+These assessments are delivered each month and display insightful charts and analysis from the previous month’s data.

 This page allows you to compare the current month to the previous month, as well as look at how sleep deprivation and restorative sleep changed over the course of the month.

 In the graph comparing your average sleep stats between the current month and the previous month, the left two bars show your average sleep need in green and average sleep duration in blue, with the corresponding averages printed below.
 The right two bars show your average REM sleep duration in the lighter blue and average slow wave sleep (SWS, or deep sleep) duration in the darker blue with corresponding averages printed below as well.
 REM and SWS together are considered “restorative sleep.”

 You can see that Will improved his sleep performance by 2% between April and May by closing the gap between his sleep need and the sleep he got.
 Will also brought up his average nightly restorative sleep by 12 minutes.

 There are two graphs at the bottom that show the same stats as the summary graph above, but broken down by each day of the month.